-- 12.1 Once an advance ruling is issued, it is considered final irrespective of whether it is advantageous to the person or not.
-No further correspondence or enquiry will be entertained and it will not be subject to appeal.
-In the case of a disadvantageous advance ruling, the person has the choice not to carry out the proposed arrangement.
+12.1 Once an advance ruling is issued, it is considered final irrespective of whether it is advantageous to the person or not.
+No further correspondence or enquiry will be entertained and no appeal can be made against the advance ruling.
+In the case of a disadvantageous advance ruling, the person has the choice of not carrying out the proposed arrangement.
 On the other hand, if the proposed arrangement is effected, then the advance ruling has to be complied with.
-Any objections to the tax treatment stated in the advance ruling can be appealed under the normal appeal provisions of section 99 of the Act, that is against the notice of assessment raised. - 12.2 A person who has obtained an advance ruling is required to disclose the following information in the preparation of his relevant annual tax return:- - a. the existence of an advance ruling; - b. whether or not he has complied with the advance ruling; and - c. whether there are any material changes made to the arrangement identified in the advance ruling.
+The applicant can make an appeal objecting to the tax treatment stated in the advance ruling under the normal provision for appeal stated in section 99 of the ITA.
+That means the objection is against the notice of assessment made.

+- 12.2 A person who has obtained an advance ruling is required to disclose the following information in his relevant income tax return form: - a. the existence of an advance ruling; - b. whether or not he has complied with the advance ruling; and - c. whether there are any material changes made to the arrangement specified in the advance ruling.

-The importance of this disclosure is enforced by the penalties that may be imposed for non-compliance with the advance ruling made.
+The importance of this disclosure is enforced by penalty that may be imposed for non-compliance with the advance ruling made.